 Upon completion of registration, a student acknowledges the financial responsibility commitment for all associated tuition and related fees.
+Fees are payable at the time of registration each term.
 A complete schedule of tuition, fees, and refund schedule by semester are published in the current college catalog and the college web site.
 Registration is considered complete when a payment or a deferment is entered on the student account in the Business Office.
 Any unpaid charges may be subject to collection agency fees, attorney fees, or state income tax attachment (Act 372 of 1983 as amended).